Innovative project with UNICEF provides access to school for over 2,000 children in remote Bangladesh

 “The Harrison family is incredibly proud of its longstanding partnership with UNICEF and the people of Bangladesh.
 Built on the tradition of friendship between George and Ravi Shankar and The Concert for Bangladesh, The George Harrison Fund for UNICEF is proud to stand with the Rangamati Hill Districts Council and invest in children and families who are the future of this great country.
 We are so pleased to see that the community has chosen to stand with us to increase the number of boys and girls who have access to a quality education, and are proud to see the commitment of the teachers guiding them through their education.
 We are honored and moved by this project and trust that it will sustain through the support of the local community and government, who also believe in the power of education and are committed to investing in their future.

-it means a great deal to have all of you as partners in building a future for your children.
+I would also like to add a personal message – this project is so important to me and it means a great deal to have all of you as partners in building a future for your children.

 Congratulations on the success of this project!”